PRIDE-Archive/pride-web/public/markdown/faq/content.md

 ### How can I change PI’s email id

-To change email or name of a PI of a dataset, you should be the submitter of the dataset.
-You can change by following below steps.
+You can change the name and email id of the PI by following the steps below -

 * Login with registered submitter email.
 * Go to your profile and select the dataset you wish to change the PI information.
 * Click the edit button on the right.
-* Change the information you wish to change and click save once done.
+* Change the information and click save.

 ### Can I add PubMed/doi after publishing my dataset